ranbureand/multilingual-experiment/readme.markdown

 ## Posts

 We organize the posts following a similar logic.
-This example project has two subfolders in the folder named `_posts`, one named `en` for grouping the English posts, and one named `it` for grouping the Italian posts.
+This example project has two subdirectories in the folder named `_posts`, one named `en` for grouping the English posts, and one named `it` for grouping the Italian posts.

 ```
 ├── …